-The portion of cumulative results of operations and unexpended appropriations attributable to Funds from Dedicated Collections must, if material, be shown separately on a consolidated basis on the Balance Sheet (and must match the consolidated amounts in Note 21).
+Significant entities must show separately, on a consolidated basis, the portion of cumulative results of operations and unexpended appropriations attributable to Funds from Dedicated Collections, if material (which must match the consolidated amounts in Note 21).
 This consolidated reporting requires that transactions among Funds from Dedicated Collections be eliminated.
 Similarly, balances and transactions among Funds from Other than Dedicated Collections must be eliminated.
-The totals for the elimination lines 41.3 and 42.3 on the Balance Sheet Template below are generally expected to be zero.
+The totals for the elimination lines 40.3 and 41.3 on the Balance Sheet Template below are generally expected to be zero.